sfisv-heroku/pe-quickstart-custorg/README.md

 1. We need your feedback
 1. Code contributions are welcome

-For more information, please go to the Salesforce Partner Community and view the ["Heroku for ISV's - Quick Start" Chatter Group] (https://sfdc.co/herokuisvquickstart "https://sfdc.co/herokuisvquickstart")
+For more information, please go to the Salesforce Partner Community and view the ["Heroku for ISV's - Quick Start" Chatter Group](https://sfdc.co/herokuisvquickstart "https://sfdc.co/herokuisvquickstart")

 ## Table of Contents